nictuss/iot-first-assignment/LoRa/README.md

 Here you can find a guide that will help you developing a sysem like this: https://www.linkedin.com/pulse/hands-on-tutorial-3-how-retrieve-telemetry-data-from-sensors-nicoló/?published=t

-Here you can finda a video that shows the functioning of this system using Azure IoT Hub: https://youtu.be/qMlvtD95DGE
+Here you can find a video that shows the functioning of this system using Azure IoT Hub: https://youtu.be/qMlvtD95DGE